-The lessons Gopinath and Bhatt began speaking about reflect the title of the session: the "fundamentals" of governance.
-"Good corporate governance should provide proper incentives for the board and management to pursue objectives that are in the interest of the company and the stakeholders," said Gopinath.
+The lessons Gopinath and Bhatt began speaking to reflect the title of the session: the "fundamentals" of governance.

+"Good corporate governance should provide proper incentives for the board and management to pursue objectives that are in the interest of the company and the stakeholders,"

+Gopinath said.